readytechpro/prototype/README.md

 # prototype
-Django app prototype for the Ready Tech Pro platform
+Django app prototype for the Ready Tech Pro nonprofit platform.

+Learn more about Ready Tech Pro on our [website](https://readytechpro.org).